-ZoomInfo is a leading go-to-market intelligence platform for sales and marketing teams.
-Our cloud-based platform provides highly accurate and comprehensive information on the organizations and professionals they target.
+ZoomInfo is a leading go-to-market intelligence system for sales and marketing teams.
+Our cloud-based solutions provide highly accurate and comprehensive information on the organizations and professionals they target.
 This "360-degree view" enables sellers and marketers to shorten sales cycles and increase win rates by delivering the right message, to the right person, at the right time, to hit their number.

 Every business needs to sell effectively to thrive.
 Today, sales and marketing is inherently inefficient.
-Sales representatives spend only a third of their time actually selling, in large part because they must spend so much of their time researching, curating, and organizing data, which is often of poor quality.
+Sales representatives spend only a third of their time actually selling, in large part because they must spend so much of their time researching, curating, and organizing data.
 Sales and marketing teams often lack scalable and actionable go-to-market intelligence to engage their customers and prospects.
 All organizations that sell to other businesses can use ZoomInfo to sell more, in a smarter, better, and faster way.

-Today, approximately 202,000 paid users leverage our platform to identify the best target customers, pinpoint the right decision makers, obtain continually updated predictive lead and company scoring, monitor buying signals and other attributes of target companies, craft the right message, engage via automated sales tools, and track progress through the deal cycle.
-Our go-to-market intelligence platform delivers comprehensive and high-quality intelligence and analytics on approximately 14 million companies, including advanced attributes, technologies used by companies, intent signals, and decision-maker contact information.
-Our intelligence is kept up to date in real time.
+Today, approximately 180,000 paid users leverage our platform to identify the best target customers, pinpoint the right decision makers, obtain continually updated predictive lead and company scoring, monitor buying signals and other attributes of target companies, craft the right message, engage via automated sales tools, and track progress through the deal cycle.
+Our go-to-market intelligence solution delivers comprehensive intelligence and analytics on over 14 million companies, including advanced attributes, technologies used by companies, intent signals, and decision-maker contact information.

-By leveraging artificial intelligence ("AI") and machine learning techniques ("ML"), the ZoomInfo platform is able to process billions of raw data events and refine them into unique and actionable insights.
-To create these insights, our platform continuously collects, enriches, curates, and verifies the data from millions of proprietary and public sources, including our contributory network, which captures data on approximately 50 million contact record events daily from our free Community Edition users and many of our paying customers.
+We are able to deliver high-quality intelligence at scale by leveraging an artificial intelligence ("AI") and machine learning ("ML") powered engine that gathers data from millions of global sources and standardizes, matches to entities, verifies, cleans, and applies the processed data to companies and people.
+To do this, our engine aggregates and extracts distinct types of data from millions of proprietary and public sources, including our contributory network, which captures data on over 50 million contact record events daily from our free Community Edition users and many of our paying customers.

-Our software, insights, and data enable over 15,000 companies to sell and market more effectively and efficiently.
-Our customers operate in almost every industry vertical, including software, business services, manufacturing, telecommunications, financial services, retail, media and internet, transportation, education, hospitality, and real estate, and range from the largest global enterprises, to mid-market companies, down to small businesses.
-As customers continue their journey with us, we help them move up the go-to-market maturity curve from basic go-to-market operations, such as finding target accounts and contacts, to more sophisticated motions, such as prioritizing accounts, automating workflows and campaigns, crafting nuanced pitches, and monitoring deal momentum.
-Our robust suite of software and insights supports every step along that journey.
+Our software, insights, and data enable over 13,000 companies to sell and market more effectively and efficiently.
+Our customers operate in almost every industry vertical, including software, business services, manufacturing, telecommunications, financial services and insurance, retail, media and internet, transportation, education, hospitality, healthcare, and real estate, and range from the largest global enterprises, to mid-market companies, down to small and medium-sized businesses ("SMBs").
+Within a given company, our solution can make every sales and marketing professional more effective and efficient.
+This broad applicability drives our total addressable market ("TAM") of approximately \$23 billion, according to our estimates.